kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 The properties are passed to the first  `ThreadPoolExecutor` constructor.
 See https://bit.ly/2QkMg5S.

-See `ThreadPoolExecutor` class Javadoc for more info: https://bit.ly/2MBYQrd.
+See `ThreadPoolExecutor` class [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html) for more info

 Default values should be appropriate for most AceQL configurations.